 Installing WordPress On Your Church Website

-Normally installing WordPress on your website is quite easy.
-Both Siteground and A2hosting have a one click install feature.
+Usually installing WordPress on your website is quite easy.
+Both Siteground and A2hosting have one-click install feature.

-In some cases, if you already have a church website on another platform, you may need to ask your hosting provider for a temporary url to build your new WordPress church website on.
-They will give you a url for you to use.
+In some cases, if you already have a church website on another platform, you may need to ask your hosting provider for a temporary URL to build your new WordPress church website on.
+They will give you an URL for you to use.

 Once done, then you will go to the company you bought your domain name from and point your domain name to your hosting.
-Your hosting company will give you what are called the nameservers that are used by your hosting company.
-You just log in to the company you bought your domain from, go to where you manage dns settings, and replace the current nameservers with the ones your hosting company gives you.
+Your hosting company will give you what is called the nameservers that are used by your hosting company.
+You log in to the company you bought your domain from, go to where you manage DNS settings, and replace the current nameservers with the ones your hosting company gives you.